askancherla/REU-OnRamp-Controller/README.md

 ## Summary of the Python Program

-The provided Python program simulates the scenario of an on-ramp vehicle merging into mainline traffic using vehicle-to-vehicle (V2V) communication, as described in the research paper "Coordinated Merge Control Based on V2V Communication."
+The provided Python program simulates the scenario of on-ramp vehicles merging into mainline traffic using vehicle-to-vehicle (V2V) communication, as described in the research paper "Coordinated Merge Control Based on V2V Communication."

 ## Road Layout

   <img src="Merge Road Layout.PNG" alt="Merge Road Layout." style="zoom:100%;" />

-Merge vehicles should be merged in to the mainlane vehicles before the merge point (MP), which is (0,0).
+Merge vehicles should be merged into the mainlane vehicles before the merge point (MP), which is (0,0).
+The position value of all vehicles at the left of MP are negative.
 The length of the acceleration lane is 200 m based on the paper.
-We can initialize any number of mainlane and merge vehicles before the simulation as long as their relative time and space headway is larger than the safe values.
-We do not consider any lane change on the mainlane and mergelane, therefore we only have the rightmost lane in the mainlan traffic.
+We can initialize any number of mainlane and merge vehicles at the left of acceleration lane before the simulation as long as their relative time and space headways are larger than the safety values.
+We do not consider any lane change on the mainlane and mergelane, therefore we only have the rightmost lane in the mainlane traffic.

+## How to run the program

+In "main.py", we can change the vehicle numbers on each lane initially, their ids (positive for mainlane CAVs, negative for mergelane CAVs), initial position and velocity values.
+We can also change the total simulation time and time step.
+Then, run "main.py".

 ## How the Code Relates to the Paper